MagaliFr/OystercatcherCarryOverEffects/README.md

 ## Files and codes for figures
 - Figure3.R: seperate script to screate figure 3
-- symbols for figures: pngs used as images in the figures
+- Symbols for figures: pngs used as images in the figures

 ## Output
 - output20210805: output from the nimble model (mass is used as reference variable)